-Welcome to the third-annual Sonoma County Trails Challenge, an invitation to explore your Regional Parks and do something good for your body and mind!
+Welcome to the 2016 Sonoma County Trails Challenge, an invitation to explore your Regional Parks and do something good for your body and mind!

 The Trails Challenge runs from June through September, when participants are invited to hike, run, bike or ride at least 5 trails featured in the free Trails Challenge guidebook.
-The guidebook includes park notes, trail ratings, turn-by-turn directions, trail maps, park notes, and driving directions.
-New this year are suggestions for themed hikes, including an all-park challenge of more than 50 miles.
+The guidebook includes park notes, trail ratings, turn-by-turn directions, maps, and suggestions for themed hikes, including an all-park challenge of more than 50 miles.